sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 ![Better onboarding video game graphic](/blog/better-onboarding-prevent-codebase-overwhelm.png)

-A newly hired developer arrives, eager to get started on exploring the team’s codebases and systems–and to make a positive impact.
+A newly hired developer arrives, eager to get started on exploring the team’s codebase and systems–and to make a positive impact.
 If only it were that easy.
 Increasingly complex codebases have made software engineering onboarding a jumbled gauntlet, but it doesn’t have to feel that way.

 We spoke to engineering leaders and engineers to learn their secrets for successful, repeatable, and scalable onboarding.